piyush-pine/studio/README.md

-# Dharma Treasury - A Firebase Studio Project
+# Dharma Treasury

-This is a Next.js starter project built in Firebase Studio.
+This is a Next.js starter project built by pineapple.
 It features a modern portal for temple donations and exploring Vedic knowledge, powered by generative AI.

 ## Getting Started